 Routine use cases

-A practical note on How to choose a small face yoga step for lunchtime resets for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.
+A practical note on Small step: lunchtime resets for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.

 Direct answer